imaNNeo/ArcChartView/README.md

-## change filled and unFilled colors
+## Change filled and unFilled colors
 to set the unFilled color (the section color that drawn behind) use this function
 ```kotlin
 myArcChartView.setFilldeColor(sectionPos, Color.BLACK)